If Islam Was Explained to Me in a Pub

 Johnny: This Munich-like surrender to religious intolerance also proved that terrorism works, and that rewarding aggression, like at Munich, only encourages more of the same, as other Western countries who adopted the British approach to combatting Islamic extremism soon discovered.

 Johnny: We will not overcome our surrender to a new generation of fanatics, a capitulation which effectively neutered the most effective weapons against the spread of religious tyranny: freedom of expression and freedom of speech.
 This surrender is what has brought us to this point where we have religious vigilantes enforcing compliance with the new limits on freedom of speech and the craziness that is DDS.

 Archie: But this guy who shot you was not a vigilante, was he?

 Johnny: I don't know, but the police can't take the chance that Islamists who would like nothing better than to be martyred by cops will not seek revenge if they don't treat a co-extremist right.
 And, they know he has the DDS defense to fall back on if they arrest him, so why risk your life for nothing?

 Archie: No wonder the cops fell over themselves to praise the guy who shot you.

 Johnny: Just like the rest of us, they are afraid.
-Just like the media which masked its fear of offending the followers of the Religion of Truth by having hijab and niqab wearing women, of the now ubiquitous faith-in-your-face newscast, deliver the news if Islam is even remotely part of the story.
+Just like the media which masks its fear of offending the followers of the Religion of Truth by having hijab- and niqab-wearing women, of the now ubiquitous faith-in-your-face newscast, deliver the news if Islam is even remotely part of the story.

-Archie: Who am I to argue with a god, or that guy.
-So what's left to talk about now that words have joined sticks and stones as stuff that will physically harm you, that won't get you in trouble with the law or the faith full?
+Archie: Who am I to argue with that guy?
+So, what's left to talk about now that words have joined sticks and stones as stuff that will physically harm you, that won't get you in trouble with the law or the faith full?